zbx-sadman/HASP/README.md

 - Enjoy.

 Hints:
 - All HaspMonitor answers are parsed to hash and available to read with **-Key** option.
-For example: Result of "GET SERVERINFO,ID=.." request - "HS,ID=1898799265,NAME=\"StuffSever\",PROT=\"UDP(172.16.0.10)\",VER=\"8.310\",OS=\"WIN32\""  - will be parsed to hash array and can be addressed: _-Key OS_ will return "WIN32"
+For example: Result of "GET SERVERINFO,ID=.." request - _HS,ID=1898799265,NAME="StuffSever",PROT="UDP(172.16.0.10)",VER="8.310",OS="WIN32"_  - will be parsed to hash array and can be addressed: _-Key OS_ will return _WIN32_;
-- NetHASP server can periodically change server ID.
-And you can use *-Id* option with detected with "GET SERVERS" command server name: -Id "StuffSever".
-Miner detect that name is specified and do "GET SERVERS" command, take ID and use it with other operation.
+- NetHASP server can periodically change Server ID.
+And you can use **-Id** option with detected with "GET SERVERS" command server name: _-Id "StuffSever"_.
+Miner detect that name is specified do "GET SERVERS" command, take ID and use it with other operation.